OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-04/README.md

 ## End of Lesson 04

-In the next lesson, we'll go over some
+In the next lesson, we'll start looking at some [Ansible basics](../lesson-05/README.md).
-[Ansible basics](../lesson-05/README.md).

 # Terraform documentation